SUMMARY:The so-called 3x+1 problem is to prove that all 3x+1

 Strength Record

-A positive integer N is called a Strength Record
+A positive integer $N$ is called a Strength Record

 Strength records are quite rare.
 Only five non-trivial records are known, and the highest one